reddit/devvit/devvit-docs/versioned_docs/version-0.12/capabilities/server/userActions.md

 # User actions

 User actions allow your app to perform certain actions—such as creating posts, comments, or subscribing to subreddits—on behalf of the user, rather than the app account.
-This enables richer, more interactive experiences while ensuring user control and transparency.
+This enables stronger user engagement while ensuring user control and transparency.

 ---